electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 Wafer Scale Mapping (Marocco)
 =======

+Wafer Scale Mapping is performed by ``marocco`` and described in the `PhD thesis of S. Jeltsch`_.

+.. _PhD thesis of S. Jeltsch: http://www.kip.uni-heidelberg.de/Veroeffentlichungen/details.php?id=3052

-Code documentation is provided by ``doxygen`` is available as `documentation-marocco`_.
+Code documentation is provided by ``doxygen`` and available as `documentation-marocco`_.

 .. _documentation-marocco: https://brainscales-r.kip.uni-heidelberg.de:8443/view/doc/job/doc-dsl_marocco/marocco_Documentation

-This documents the build and work flow on UHEI NM-PM1 cluster frontend nodes.
+In the following the build and work flow on UHEI NM-PM1 cluster frontend nodes is described.
+If the NM-PM1 is accessed through the NMPI, the installation can be skipped.

 Installation
 ------------